Skip to main content

 You become a confident and competent skilled practitioner and, ultimately, demonstrate your ability to lead and manage the care of individuals and their families.
 You develop as a resilient and future-ready nurse with strong professional values, to exercise clinical judgement, challenge inequality, champion diversity and uphold the integrity of the profession whilst delivering high-quality, person-centred compassionate care.

 The course content reflects the changing and challenging nature of providing healthcare in the 21st century and the evolving and diverse role of the registered nurse.
 Leadership is embedded throughout the course, recognising the crucial role nurses play in moving practice forward.
 The course places a strong focus on you working with students from the child, adult and learning disability fields of nursing to engage in shared learning through experience.
-In the new nursing curriculum, there is increased emphasis on cognitive and mental health issues impacting on physical health - and vice versa - and the essential need to consider biological, psychological and social care across the age continuum, bridging the existing gaps between healthcare services.
+There is emphasis on cognitive and mental health issues impacting on physical health - and vice versa - and the essential need to consider biological, psychological and social care across the age continuum, bridging the existing gaps between healthcare services.

 Pre-registration nursing courses are typically three years, so in order to join this two-year master's degree, you are required to submit a Portfolio of Evidence.
 This portfolio will demonstrate how you have achieved the year 1 requirements of the course (through previous study and/or work experience).
 You must also provide evidence that you have worked a minimum of 500 hours within a health or social care setting.
 These two elements are a condition for application and for shortlisting.